Philosophy of Culture - Prof. Dr. Katja Diefenbach

 Philosophy of Culture

-• Contemporary French philosophy and epistemology, in particular post-structuralism, deconstruction and post-Marxism
+• Contemporary French philosophy and epistemology, particularly poststructuralism, deconstruction, and (post-)Marxism

-• Reception of French philosophy in cultural, postcolonial and gender studies
+• The reception of French philosophy in cultural, postcolonial, and gender studies

-• Theories of transmodernity and transculturality with particular reference to the history of violence, (post)colonial and capitalist modes of socialisation
+• Theories of transmodernity and transculturality with special consideration of historical violence, (post)colonial, and capitalist socialization processes

-• Interrelationships between European philosophical and colonial history
+• Interrelations between European philosophical and colonial history, critical philosophy of race

 • Spinoza research